 A notice given to a party under or in connection with these Terms shall be in writing and in English, by email or next working day delivery service.
 Notices to the Client shall be sent to the email address or address last notified to Progressive Web Development Ltd. Notices to Progressive Web Development Ltd shall be sent to the email address on this website.

 19. Digital Marketing

-Progressive Web Development Ltd will honour the components of your chosen digital marketing scope of work, providing an agreement to a minimum 3 months contract is served and monthly payments are received in advance.
+Progressive Web Development Ltd will honour the components of your chosen digital marketing scope of work, providing an agreement to a minimum of 3 months contract is served and monthly payments are received in advance.
 In the event that payment is not received on time, we regret that further work will be halted until this is rectified.

-Nothing in these Terms shall operate to exclude or limit either party’s liability for: (a) death or personal injury caused by its negligence; (b) fraud; or (c) any other liability which cannot be excluded or limited under applicable law.
+Nothing in these Terms shall operate to exclude or limit either party’s liability for (a) death or personal injury caused by its negligence; (b) fraud; or (c) any other liability which cannot be excluded or limited under applicable law.